ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/integrations/akka.net-persistence/queries.markdown

 * Akka.Persistence.Query comes with several stream-based query interfaces for querying persisted data.
   This interface abstracts the underlying database, allowing your application to switch persistence providers without requiring changes to the query code.

-* The RavenDB persistence plugin fully supports all Akka's query interfaces.
+* The RavenDB persistence plugin fully supports all of Akka's query interfaces.
   Just include `Akka.Persistence.RavenDb.Query` in your application.

-* view queries in traffic watch under 'streams' todo..

 * In this page:
   * [Interface types](../../integrations/akka.net-persistence/queries#interface-types)